LPG cars – the ultimate guide

 If you’re having your car converted, you’ll have to factor in that cost to the equation.

-That means it would take 40 months or just over three years to pay back the initial installation cost.
+That means it would take just 16 months to pay back the initial installation cost, at the current prices.
 Only then will you be reaping the benefits and savings of LPG.

 How far can you drive with an LPG car?

-Spare wheel models are around 44 litres, whereas the boot fitted cylinders can be 60 litres and up.
+Spare wheel models are around 44 litres capacity, whereas the boot-fitted cylinders can be 60 litres and up.

 LPG tanks are only ever filled up to 80% of their capacity though, so an 80-litre tank will hold 64 litres.

-‘Ellipsoidal’ is similar to toroidal, but with a more rounded top and bottom, these are often fitted in place of existing fuel tanks on Land Rover vehicles.
+‘Ellipsoidal’ is similar to toroidal, but with a more rounded top and bottom.

 You can also get the large, basic cylinder tanks – the cheapest option but you sacrifice boot space.